About KNRC —

 Local government has always been in the best position to administer and monitor conservation of natural resources and protect human systems in a way that guards jobs, sustains industry, protects private property, and ensures longevity of rural American culture.
 To that end, the Kansas Natural Resources Coalition (KNRC) is an alliance of county governments engaging administrative agencies during natural resource policy making processes, ensuring that balanced, collaborative, and mutual consideration is given to the human and natural environments, consistent with the following statutes:

 - National Environmental Policy Act;

 - Migratory Bird Act;

 - Regulatory Flexibility Act.

-KNRC counties are sovereign, small governmental entities each having responsibility for taxation, land use, zoning, infrastructure, local industry, small business, public health/safety, and similar decision making.
-Coalition members represent front-line stakeholders affected by major federal action and as such they have a legitimate, real and material interest in natural resource programs and governmental rule-makings within their jurisdictions.
+KNRC counties are sovereign governmental entities each having responsibility for taxation, land use, zoning, infrastructure, local industry, small business, public health/safety, and similar decision making.
+Coalition members represent front-line stakeholders affected by major federal actions and as such they have a legitimate material interest in natural resource programs and governmental rule-making affecting their jurisdictions.